damlobster/ada2018/README.md

 # Contribution

-All: dataset exploration, dataset crawling, preliminary dataset analysis, problem formulation, research question definition, writing up the report, code factorization.
+- Everyone: dataset exploration, dataset crawling, preliminary dataset analysis, problem formulation, research question definition, writing up the report, code factorization.

-- Damien Martin: Plotting graphs during data analysis, first dataset computation on the cluster finding external dataset analysis of the ratio of mentions, correlation with epi and hdi ; temporal and spatial approach
+- Damien Martin: Plotting graphs during data analysis, first dataset computation on the cluster, finding external dataset, analysis of the ratio of mentions, correlation with epi and hdi ; temporal and spatial approach
-- Karthigan Sinnathamby: Timeline (table bubble plot) generation, analysis of the tone, temporal and spatial approach
+- Karthigan Sinnathamby: Timeline (table bubble plot) generation, analysis of the tone ; temporal and spatial approach
-- Mathieu Ducroux: wordcloud generation, weighted graph generation ; major actors approach
+- Mathieu Ducroux: wordcloud generation, co-occurence network generation ; major actors approach

 We will all work on the final presentation: the poster will be created on Indesign or Illustrator.